-Pluggable external cables: Some enthusiasts prefer to have a USB A-B cable and a USB port ready on their case to keep the seamless, cordless look.
-Some players will even use custom RJ-45 cables to achieve the same feel for consoles that don't use USB.
+Pluggable external cables: Some builders prefer to have a USB A-B (or even an aviation cable!) and its respective female connection mounted on their case to keep the seamless, cordless look.
+Some players have even been known to use RJ-45 cables to achieve the same feel for consoles that don't use USB.
 In either case, an external jack and matching cables are required.

 - 12 inch RJ45/Cat6 Ethernet Cable - Black

 - 18 Inch Male A-B USB 2.0 Cable